-• a firm or individual and related parties should not benefit from the conduct
+• a firm and its related parties should not benefit from the conduct

-Other circumstances of the firm or individual
+Other circumstances of the firm

-- a fine should not have the likely effect of putting a firm or individual in financial jeopardy.
-In considering this factor, the SFC will take into account the size and financial resources of the firm or individual.
-However, if a firm or individual takes deliberate steps to create the false appearance that a fine will place it, him or her in financial jeopardy, eg, by transferring assets to third parties, this will be taken into account - whether a firm or individual brings its, his or her conduct to the SFC's attention in a timely manner.
-In reviewing this, the SFC will consider whether the firm or individual informs the SFC of all the conduct of which it, he or she is aware or only part, and the manner in which the disclosure is made and the reasons for the disclosure - the degree of cooperation with the SFC and other competent authorities3 - any remedial steps taken since the conduct was identified, including any steps taken to identify whether clients or others have suffered a loss and any steps taken to sufficiently compensate those clients or others, any disciplinary action taken by a firm against those involved and any steps taken to ensure that similar conduct does not occur in future - the previous disciplinary record of the firm or individual, including an individual or firm's previous similar conduct particularly that for which it, he or she has been disciplined before or previous good conduct - in relation to an individual, his or her experience in the industry and position within the firm that employed him or her
+- a fine should not have the likely effect of putting a firm in financial jeopardy.
+In considering this factor, the SFC will take into account the size and financial resources of the firm.
+However, if a firm takes deliberate steps to create the false appearance that a fine will place it in financial jeopardy, eg by transferring assets to third parties, this will be taken into account - whether a firm brings its conduct to the SFC's attention in a timely manner.
+In reviewing this, the SFC will consider whether the firm informs the SFC of all the conduct of which it is aware or only part, and the manner in which the disclosure is made and the reasons for the disclosure - the degree of cooperation with the SFC and other competent authorities - any remedial steps taken since the conduct was identified, including any steps taken to identify whether clients or others have suffered loss and any steps taken to sufficiently compensate those clients or others, any disciplinary action taken by a firm against those involved and any steps taken to ensure that similar conduct does not occur in future - the previous disciplinary record of the firm, including its previous similar conduct particularly that for which it has been disciplined before or previous good conduct, whether the firm has previously undertaken not to engage in the conduct or not to repeat the act or omission concerned